abeltran10/todocine_backend/README.md

 ---

 ### [GET] /listas/{id}/valoraciones
-**Get a list of valorations for the specific list**
+**Get a list of opinions about one specific list**

-Returns a list of valorations.
+Returns a list of opinions about one list.

 #### Parameters